 In her famous work, The Mind of the Maker, Dorothy Sayers explains, “The business of the creator is not to escape from her material medium or to bully it, but to serve it; but to serve it, she must love it.
 If she does so, she will realize that its service is perfect freedom…” Creative expression that honors the image of Christ in us must be motivated by love.
 Jesus Christ stepped into the world he created not to escape it or to bully it, but to redeem and restore what was corrupted by sin.
 He came to make a new creation, and his creative work overflowed from His perfect love.
 We, as Christ’s Body, the Church, participate in this creative activity— for we are that new creation.

 When my mom was a child, my grandmother started designing and stitching dresses for my mom and her sister, and from this act her artistry began to bloom.
 My grandmother’s creativity expressed itself in lovingly dressing her children and her home such that those who entered it could tangibly feel her love for others.

 Similarly, I believe our purpose for creating should not be hindered by comparison to masterpieces, rather, it should strive to lovingly invite others into the “wonderful strangeness” of life in Christ’s Body, the Church.
-Artwork that flows from meditating on Romans 12:12 has the unique opportunity to illuminate the hope in which we rejoice— namely, Christ’s creative act of love for us and for the world.
+Artwork that flows from meditating on Scripture has the unique opportunity to illuminate Christ’s creative act of love for us and for the world.

-Caleb Karnosh is currently serving as a Ministry Resident with RezYouth and RezCollege.
+Caleb Karnosh is currently serving as the RezYouth Middle School Manager.
 In his spare time, he loves searching the shelves of used bookstores and going on walks with his wife Makenna and son Luca.

 Faith and Art: A theology of making by Makoto Fujimura